uwdb/Cosette/artifact.md

 	"hoqc"  -q  -R "."
 Cosette   optimizations/Subquery
 	make[1]: Leaving directory `/Cosette/hott/.build'

-Each `*.v` files under `Cosette/hott/optimizations` can be inspected.
-For example, `Cosette/hott/optimizations/Conjunctive.v` can be checked to see our usage of conjuctive query automated solving tactic.
+Each `*.v` file under `Cosette/hott/optimizations` can be inspected.
+For example, check `Cosette/hott/optimizations/Conjunctive.v` to see our usage of the conjunctive query automated solving tactic.
+You can add your own rewrite rule in `Cosette/examples` and save it with extension `.cos`.
+To check whether cosette can prove your rewrite rule automatically, run:

+	sh /Cosette/run_examples.sh
+	cd /Cosette/hott
+	make

+If the automated tactics failed, you can try to edit the generated .v file to add your manual proof as well.

 ## Source Code

 All source code is in `/Cosette` directory.
 The source code is arranged as follows:

-* `hott`: All the Coq files, including denotation semantics of HoTTIR (`hott/UnivalentSemantics.v`), a library developed from proving rewrite rules (`hott/library/`), and all the rules that we proved and validated using Coq (`hott/optimizations/`).
+* `hott`:  The Coq files, including denotation semantics of HoTTIR, a library developed from proving rewrite rules, and all the rules that we proved and validated using Coq.

-* `dsl`: Parser of HoTTSQL and translation from HoTTSQL to HoTTIR.
+* `dsl`: HoTTSQL parser from HoTTSQL to HoTTIR.

-* `examples`: SQL rewrites expressed in HoTTSQL (all `*.cos` files).
+* `examples`: SQL rewrites expressed in HoTTSQL front end syntax (`*.cos` files).